Johnnymc2001/SWP391/README.md

 # Academic Blog System

-- This is a system allow users to post blogs about academic enviroment.
+- This is a system allows users to post blogs about the academic environment.

 # Team